Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Updated CV / Resume

-Original passport (valid 6+ months beyond intended stay)
+Original passport — valid 6+ months beyond study period

 Offer of Place from NZQA-approved institution